corker/NOpenPage/README.md

 Why?
 ====

 There are some implementations for the page object pattern like [Bumblebee](https://www.nuget.org/packages/Bumblebee.Automation) or [LoadableComponent](https://github.com/SeleniumHQ/selenium/wiki/LoadableComponent) in [WebDriver.Support](https://www.nuget.org/packages/Selenium.Support/).
 Then why do you need another one?
-The motivation behind NOpenPage is to have a page object layer that has a little learning curve and is flexible enough to not to stand on your way.
+The motivation behind NOpenPage is to have a page object layer with a little learning curve and flexible enough to not to stand on your way.

 What?
 ====